Platine War: Rosas rule in Argentina

 Don Juan Manuel de Rosas became governor of Buenos Aires after the brief period of anarchy following the end of the Cisplatine War in 1828.
 In theory, Rosas only held as much power as governors of the other Argentine provinces, but in reality, he ruled over the entire Argentine Confederation, as the country was then known.
-Although he was one of the Federalists, a faction which demanded greater provincial autonomy, in practice Rosas exercised control over the other provinces and become the virtual dictator of Argentina.
+Although he was one of the Federalists, a faction which demanded greater provincial autonomy, in practice Rosas exercised control over the other provinces, having become a virtual dictator of Argentina.
 During his 20-year government, the country witnessed the resurgence of armed conflicts between the Unitarians (his rival political faction) and the Federalists.

-Rosas desired to recreate the former Viceroyalty of the Río de la Plata.
+Rosas desired to recreate the former Viceroyalty of the Río de la Plata, created by the Spanish king Charles III in 1776 and which was extinguished in 1825.
 He aimed to build a powerful, republican state with Argentina placed at the center.
 The defunct Viceroyalty had shattered into several separate nations following the Argentine War of Independence at the beginning of the 19th century.
 To achieve reunification, the Argentine government needed to annex the three neighboring countries – Bolivia, Uruguay and Paraguay, as well as to incorporate a portion of the southern region of Brazil.
 Rosas first had to gather allies across the region who shared his vision.
 In some instances, this meant that he had to become involved in the internal politics of neighboring countries, backing those sympathetic to union with Argentina, and occasionally even financing rebellions and wars.